petelc/Issue-Tracker/README.md

 ## Changes to what i have been working with

+So this branch is a kind of experiment in that i brought in the Victory Library and attempted to built out a chart with it.
+I think i just need to build its own component and then call it from the issue report page.

 *This is solely a shift in UI Libraries*

 I had decided to use React Material-UI.
 I have to say that i did like it for the most part.
 I did have to do a lot of work to make it work within the current project.